Dog therapy for kids facing the trauma of the war in Ukraine

 For more than 30 minutes, Bice let everybody to touch him and hug him, without ever barking.
 It was as if nothing else mattered at that moment, as if there were nothing to worry about — like, say, a war ravaging their country.

-This is the first time that Sliepora has worked with a dog as part of her therapies.
+This is the first time that Sliepova has worked with a dog as part of her therapies.
 But, she said, “I read a lot of literature that working with dogs, with four-legged rehabilitators, helps children reduce stress, increase stress resistance, and reduce anxiety.”

 The kids did not seem stressed out, but of course the reality is still out there.